eagleEggs/EHX/README.md

 ![anim1](https://img.shields.io/badge/built%20with-python%203.7-brightgreen.svg) ![anim1](https://img.shields.io/badge/status-Stable-pink.svg) ![anim1](https://img.shields.io/badge/version-1.1-black.svg)

+### Notice

+Use Release 1.0 until an XPATH bug is resolved in 1.1. <br>
+Source and/or EXE are [in Releases](https://github.com/eagleEggs/EHX/releases/tag/1.0)

 ### What is it?

 Element Hunter X (EHX) is an application which allows you to maintain a single browser session while testing elements for web automation testing.
 It's main purpose is to save time from recompiling and/or relaunching test from your code and waiting over and over for the browser to open and close. <br><br>